st63jun/Tweet2IrcBot/README.md

 Licence
 -------
-Tweet2IrcBot - An IRC bot that send tweets to IRC channel from user/user-list.
+Tweet2IrcBot - A tiny bot that send tweets to IRC channel from twitter user/user-list.

 Copyright (C) 2012 Jun SAITO